Manhattan: (347) 941-0760

 12 N.Y.C.R.R. §§ 141-1.5, 141-1.5(a); see 12 N.Y.C.R.R. § 141-3.8 (defining the term “apartment for permanent occupancy below curb level”); 12 N.Y.C.R.R. § 141-3.8 (defining the term “apartment for temporary occupancy below curb level”)

-No credit toward the minimum wage is allowed for an apartment furnished by an employer to a worker unless the employer makes available, upon request of the Manhattan State Department of Labor (the “Department of Labor”) the rental records required by 12 N.Y.C.R.R.
+New York allows no credit toward the minimum wage for an apartment furnished by an employer to a worker unless the employer makes available, upon request of the New York State Department of Labor (the “Department of Labor”) the rental records required by 12 N.Y.C.R.R.
 Part 141.
 12 N.Y.C.R.R. § 141-2.4; see 12 N.Y.C.R.R. § 141-2.1 (Employer records).

-Further, every employer in the building service industry in Manhattan must furnish to each employee a statement with every payment of wages, listing, among other information, any allowances claimed as part of the minimum wage.
+Further, every employer in the building service industry in New York City (including Manhattan) and in the rest of New York State must furnish to each employee a statement with every payment of wages.
+These wage statements must list, among other information, any allowances claimed as part of the minimum wage.
 See 12 N.Y.C.R.R. § 141-2.2.

-If your company needs assistance or guidance on a labor or employment law issue and your company is located in the Manhattan, Manhattan City area, call Attorney David S. Rich at (347) 835-5688.
+If your company needs assistance or guidance on a labor or employment law issue and your company is located in the New York City metro area, call Manhattan Employment Lawyer David S. Rich at (347) 835-5688.

 David Rich, Esq.